 We offer a wide range of training modes to help you work in the best conditions possible.
 Once you sign up, here are the things you will be able to take advantage of:

-- Examination: You will be allowed to do mock examinations to experience the test in real-life situations.
+Examination: You will be allowed to do IELTS mock tests to experience the test in real-life situations.